-The terms Continuous Integration and Continuous Deployment tend to be combined into the acronym CI/CD, often without any distinction between the two.
-From this, it is easy to assume that Continuous Deployment is an extension of Continuous Integration, and the execution of both processes is the responsibility of a single tool.
+The terms Continuous Integration and Continuous Delivery/Deployment tend to be combined into the acronym CI/CD to describe the process of building and deploying software, often without distinction between the two.
+The terms describe distinct processes, even if combining them suggests that Continuous Delivery and Continuous Deployment are an extension of Continuous Integration, and the execution of both processes is the responsibility of a single tool.

 Assuming CI/CD is just CI with a deployment step ignores some fundamental differences between the two processes.
-In this blog post, we'll look at:
+In this post, we look at:

 What is Continuous Integration?

-The CI process can be described as the equation:
+Continuous Integration servers can be described as solving the equation:

 code + dependencies + build tools + execution environment = test results + logs + compiled artifact